 These workshops are designed for educators, community volunteers, and health and human service professionals working with minority populations.
 Emphasis is placed on cross-cultural mentoring and communication.

 Health Careers Information & Enrichment Workshops

-Created and sponsored by the North Carolina Health Careers Access Program (NC-HCAP).
-Interactive workshops for 5th - 12th grade students designed to motivate and encourage targeted students to consider career opportunities in the health professions.
-Each two-hour workshop also provides participants with information about college preparation, admissions requirements, financial aid resources and information on various health issues affecting today’s youth.
-All HCIE workshops are held in collaboration with NC HCAP.
+These workshops are created and sponsored by the North Carolina Health Careers Access Program (NC-HCAP).
+Interactive workshops for 5th through 12th grade students are designed to motivate and encourage targeted students to consider career opportunities in the health professions.
+Each two-hour workshop also provides participants with information about college preparation, admissions requirements, financial aid resources, and information on various health issues affecting today’s youth.
+Please contact the Greensboro Area Education Center to request workshops.

 Many students who have participated in Greensboro AHEC programs have gone on to attend colleges and universities including:

 Health Professions Schools

 Partners in the Greensboro AHEC region include: